-9.4 Christmas Party
+10.5 Christmas Party

-The IGM was glad to be able to invite "its" students and former employees to join the Christmas Party on December 19, 2022 in the premises of the institute.
+The IGM invited "its" students and former employees to join the Christmas Party on December 18, 2023 in the premises of the institute.
 In a cozy atmosphere the participants enjoyed coffee and cake while exchanging ideas on all kinds of topics.

-10 Directions and Maps
+11 Directions and Maps